binlist/data/README.md

 Contributing
 ============
-1. Make sure you have got the latest csv.
+1. Open the `iin-user-contributions.csv`
-2. Open the csv.
+2. Edit or Add your entry and make sure to keep the file alphabetical sorted by IIN/BIN.
-3. Edit or Add your entry and make sure to keep the file sorted (by IIN).
+3. Test that everything works as expected by running `bundle exec csvlint -d -s iin-user-contributions.schema.json iin-user-contributions.csv` and `rake`
 4. Send a pull request.

 [BIN]: http://en.wikipedia.org/wiki/Bank_card_number